muraliThokala/sdk-nrf/samples/wifi/ble_coex/README.rst

 .. |sample path| replace:: :file:`samples/wifi/ble_coex`

 .. include:: /includes/build_and_run_ns.txt

-.. |sample_or_app| replace:: sample
-.. |ipc_radio_dir| replace:: :file:`sysbuild/ipc_radio`

-.. include:: /includes/ipc_radio_conf.txt

-You can build the coexistence sample for the following configurations:

-* Wi-Fi throughput only
-* Bluetooth LE throughput only
-* Concurrent Wi-Fi and Bluetooth LE throughput (with coexistence enabled and disabled modes)

 To build for the nRF7002 DK, use the ``nrf7002dk/nrf5340/cpuapp`` board target.
 The following are examples of the CLI commands: